Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/01_garuda.en.md

 - If **two** stacks are cleansed, the party takes a lot of damage.
 - If **three** or more stacks are cleansed, the party takes lethal damage.

-**Garuda gains a stack of "Aetherically Charged" when a player cleanses at least two stacks of Thermal Low.**
+**Garuda gains a stack of *Aetherically Charged* when a player cleanses at least two stacks of Thermal Low.**

 The following mechanics will also change when Garuda is woken: